 The colleges have different requirements that reflect their world outlooks, and once you’re admitted to one of the seven residential colleges, it’s very difficult to transfer to a different one.
 One of the more important differences, though it may seem obvious, is that each one is located in a different place on campus, and some have more convenient locations than others.
 When asked the differences between the colleges, my two tour guides, who attend different colleges, said that the writing courses have different foci.

 For example, Eleanor Roosevelt College’s (“ERC”) guiding principle is “Making of the Modern World,” with an emphasis on international studies, so the writing courses ERC students take focus on politics and foreign relations issues.
 Sixth College students, on the other hand, are guided by the “CAT” philosophy – Culture, Art and Technology, so their writing courses take them in a different direction.

 The Price Center is the physical center of campus, and the center of student life.
-A dozen restaurants, including healthy options, as well as the bookstore, student organization offices and study space are all located in this central hub.
+A dozen restaurants, including healthy and fast food options, as well as the bookstore, student organization offices and study space are all located in this central hub.
 The International Center is home to students from other countries studying abroad here, as well as information for UCSD students interesting going abroad (22% go abroad, leading the UC system) and ethnic student groups.
 Every Friday has a different themed cuisine.